 3. Plenty Of Rest And Relaxation

 Pregnancy is the time to rack up all those hours of relaxation, so take advantage of it.
 Even a few minutes of relaxation a day can help recharge your body and relieve stress — which can reduce your susceptibility to headaches.

 4. Stay Hydrated

 Keep pumping your body full of those liquids.
-Drinking sufficient amounts of water can help you prevent a headache right in its tracks.
+Drinking sufficient amounts of water can help you stop a headache right in its tracks.

 5. Keep A Headache Diary

 Specific things usually trigger headaches.
-When you get a headache, make a list of the things you ate over the previous hours and what you were doing when a headache began.
+When you get a headache, make a list of the things you ate over the previous few hours and what you were doing when the headache began.

 If you keep a headache diary, you might be able to identify those triggers and eliminate them.

 A massage can help you relax, and it can relieve tension.
 Tension is a major contributor to headaches.
 The massage has added benefits too, because it can help relieve ligament pain and restore posture.